zahid/invent/README.md

 How it works
 * Copies over template files for package.json and the Vagrantfile
-* Downloads a Trusty 64 basebox from Ubuntu Cloud Images
+* Downloads a Trusty 64 Vagrant basebox from Ubuntu Cloud Images
-* Downloads and uncompresses required chef cookbooks
+* Downloads and uncompresses required chef cookbooks via Berkshelf

 Installs
 * Ubuntu 14.04